mcserverhosting-net/sitev2/content/faqs/crash-reports.md

 faqs: "Server Management"
 ---

-### For Minecraft Client:
+# Minecraft Client: Locating Logs and Crash Reports

+When Minecraft encounters an issue and crashes, a crash report or log file may be generated to help diagnose the problem.
+Here's how to find them:

-1. Open the Windows start menu and type in "%appdata%" and press Enter.
+- Open the Windows Start Menu, type in "%appdata%" and press Enter.
-2. Open the `.minecraft` folder.
+- Navigate to the `.minecraft` folder.
-3. Open either the `logs` or `crash-reports` folder.
+- Inside, you'll find the `logs` and `crash-reports` folders.
-   - Crash reports are files that get logged when Minecraft crashes.
-4. Open the `latest.log` for the latest log and open the crash text file with the latest date and time on it.
+- Open `latest.log` for the most recent log, and the crash report with the latest date and time for crash details.

-### For Minecraft Server:
+# Minecraft Server: Accessing Crash Reports

-1. Open the files tab.
+Server crash reports provide crucial information following server crashes.

+- In your server's dashboard, open the 'Files' tab.
-2. Open `crash-reports` folder.
+- Enter the `crash-reports` folder.
-3. Find the one for the correct time.
+- Select the report that corresponds with the recent crash time.
-4. Open and read what happened.
+- Review the report to understand the cause of the crash.